grafana/agent/docs/user/configuration/integrations/integrations-next/ssl-config.md

 # ssl config

-The `ssl` block configures the `ssl` integration, which is an embedded version of [`ssl_exporter`](https://github.com/ribbybibby/ssl_exporter).
+The `ssl` block configures the `ssl` integration,
+'ssl integration' is a embedded version of [`ssl_exporter`](https://github.com/ribbybibby/ssl_exporter).
 This enables the collection of SSL certificate metrics from hosts and files.